17 Best Hikes in Maine: The Top-Rated Hiking Trails to Visit in 2026

 - FYI: There are no fees to enter this recreation area.
 Hiking trails range from easy to moderate to advanced, making this a great option for visitors of all experience levels.
 Pets are permitted, but it’s always best to keep them on a leash when others are around.

 Whether you’re visiting Maine for the first time or have lived here all your life, there’s always something new to explore.
-And, understanding the diverse landscape here can make a huge difference in feeling a connection to Vacationland.
 Have you explored any of these featured best hikes in Maine?
-If you have, we'd love to hear any tips and tricks you have for making a visit the best it can be.
-And, if you'd like some help getting outside more often and more meaningfully be sure to try AllTrails+ for free!
+If not, be sure to share this article with a fellow hiking enthusiast and let the adventures begin!

 Subscribe to our newsletter